Operational units

 Photographie, en plongée, d'un personnel militaire travaillant sur son ordinateur.

-- COSMOS (Centre Opérationnel de Surveillance Militaire des Objets Spatiaux): the role of COSMOS, the Operational Centre for Military Surveillance of Space Objects, is to detect and analyse every space event of military interest or potentially threatening our national interests and to provide space-based support for operations;
+The role of COSMOS (Centre Opérationnel de Surveillance Militaire des Objets Spatiaux), the Operational Centre for Military Surveillance of Space Objects, is to detect and analyse every space event of military interest or potentially threatening our national interests and to provide space-based support for operations.

 Photographie d'un militaire à son poste de travail.
 Devant lui plusieurs écrans où l'on peut voir des cartes de la France et différentes orbites autour d'une représentation de la Terre.